simonlast/node-persist/README.md

 	open up localhost:8080

 ##Options
-You can pass init or initSync a hash options to customize the behavior of node-persist
+You can pass init or initSync an options object to customize the behavior of node-persist

 	storage.init({
 		dir:'relative/path/to/persist',